FireInsidE-fie/EPROM/Tiling Manager.md

-A special kind of [[Window manager]], allowing for automatic tiling of windows [[Hyprland]]
+A special kind of [[Window Manager]], allowing for automatic tiling of windows [[Hyprland]]